 The 2016 update allows for private companies who choose to use the four GAAP alternatives adopted in 2014 to do so at any time.
 It addressed concerns that requiring private entities to adopt the rules on a fixed timeline would be prohibitively expensive.

 It is also worth noting that for private companies that choose to comply with the full set of GAAP standards, updates are issued every year.
 Only a small number of these updates apply specifically to private companies.
-You can find a full list of the updates by year on the FASB’s website, here.
+You can find a full list of the yearly updates on the FASB’s website, here.

-The big GAAP vs little GAAP debate hasn’t been fully resolved and it’s likely to be a topic of ongoing discussion at upcoming FASBs.
+The big GAAP vs little GAAP debate hasn’t been fully resolved, and it’s likely to be a topic of ongoing discussion at upcoming FASBs.
 We are closely following the ongoing debate on behalf of our clients.